lancedb/lancedb/docs/src/hybrid_search/hybrid_search.md

 ## Hybrid search in LanceDB
 You can perform hybrid search in LanceDB by combining the results of semantic and full-text search via a reranking algorithm of your choice.
 LanceDB provides multiple rerankers out of the box.
 However, you can always write a custom reranker if your use case need more sophisticated logic .

+!!! note
+    You need to create a full-text search index before performing a hybrid search.
+You can create a full-text search index using the `create_fts_index()` method of the table object.

 ```python
 import os